Here Are Some of the Best Foods for Sleep

 If you have problems falling asleep at night, a proper diet may help you achieve restful sleep.

-Top Foods That Can Improve Your Sleep
+Here Are Some of the Top Foods That Can Help Improve Your Sleep

 Tryptophan-rich Foods

-The human brain naturally produces a soothing neurotransmitter called serotonin, mostly from the amino acid tryptophan that is derived from dietary proteins.
+Best Foods for Sleep | BrainMD The human brain naturally produces a soothing neurotransmitter called serotonin, mostly from the amino acid tryptophan that’s derived from dietary proteins.
 Serotonin plays many important roles in the brain’s biochemistry and is intimately involved in maintaining an upbeat mood, boosting self-confidence, sustaining the body’s 24-hour circadian rhythms, and facilitating sustained and deep sleep.

-Best Foods for Sleep | BrainMD Very few foods contain premade serotonin, and once absorbed into the blood it can’t get across the blood-brain barrier.
+Very few foods contain premade serotonin, and once absorbed into the blood it can’t get across the blood-brain barrier.
 However, tryptophan from food proteins does get across this barrier, so it’s possible to support serotonin needs by eating foods that boost the brain’s tryptophan levels.
-Examples of foods rich in L-tryptophan are:

 • Spirulina

-• Seeds (especially pumpkin)
+• Seeds (especially pumpkin and chia)

 • Squash